Jerry Heller: After N.W.A

-N.W.A broke up in 1991, with Ice Cube and Dr. Dre departing and aiming criticism at Heller and Eazy in diss tracks.
-However, Ice Cube's diss tracks only occurred after the remaining members of N.W.A initiated a feud on the 1990 EP 100 Miles and Runnin'.
-Both Ice Cube and Dre accused Heller of breaking up N.W.A with the way he managed the group.
+N.W.A broke up in 1991 when Dr. Dre left.
+Ice Cube left in 1990 and had been dissed by N.W.A, including Dr. Dre, on the 1990 EP 100 Miles and Runnin'.
+Jerry Heller and Eazy E became the subject of diss tracks such as No Vaseline and Fuck wit Dre Day (And Everybody's Celebratin').
 Dr. Dre later recalled: "The split came when Jerry Heller got involved.
 He played the divide and conquer game.
 Instead of taking care of everybody, he picked Eazy to handle it.
 And Eazy was like, 'I'm taken care of, so fuck it'."

-Ice Cube, in his diss track "No Vaseline", accused Eazy of being too much under Heller's influence and both of them exploiting the rest of the group: "Eazy-E, MC Ren, Dr. Dre, and Yella".
+Ice Cube accused Eazy of being too much under Heller's influence and both of them exploiting the rest of the group: "Eazy-E, MC Ren, Dr. Dre, and Yella".
 Also, "It's a case of divide and conquer, 'cause you let a Jew break up my crew" and "house nigga gotta run and hide, yellin' Compton but you moved to Riverside."

-Heller married Gayle Steiner, his girlfriend since 1990, in 1996.
-They divorced in 2014.